NatronGitHub/openfx-misc/README.md

 with Nuke).

 * JoinViewsOFX: JoinView inputs to make a stereo output.
 * OneViewOFX: Takes one view from the input.
 * Stereo/AnaglyphOFX: Make an anaglyph image out of the two views of the input.
 * Stereo/MixViewsOFX: Mix two views together.
 * Stereo/ReConvergeOFX: Shift convergence so that a tracked point appears at screen-depth.
 * Stereo/SideBySideOFX: Put the left and right view of the input next to each other.

 ### Other

 * NoOpOFX: Copies the input to the ouput.
 Useful for inspecting the properties of input and output clips.
+* TestRenderOFX: Test some rendering features of the OFX host.

 Notes & Caveats
 ---------------